danfuzz/samizdat/samizdat-0/README.md

 Source files are generally split into sections.
 Within each section, types and variables are typically listed before functions.
 The following is the usual order for sections:

+* Header &mdash; This starts with the standard copyright boilerplate and is followed by a comment that describes the general purpose of the file (usually a one-liner).
+After that are `#includes`, with `"local"` includes before `<system>` includes (separated by a blank line), and alphabetized in each subsection.

 * Private code, labeled "Private Definitions" &mdash; This is all meant to be scoped totally to the file in which it occurs.
 Functions in